Potestas Clavium \ III \ On the Roots of Things

 The ancient curse continues to weigh upon us.
 We also are guilty and we are our own willing executioners.
 Res nullo alio modo vel ordine a Deo produci potuerunt quam productae sunt (Eth.
 I, prop.
 XXXIII), or, as Hegel put it, vernünftiges Unglück!
 How is it that man could come to find supreme satisfaction in the knowledge that misfortune is rational and that God could not create things otherwise than He did create them?
 And yet, it is at this that we are asked to stop; it is in this that one sees the supreme wisdom, the highest good that life can give us.
 Even the sweet singer Horace assures us that the most enviable fate on earth is that of the wise man:

-Sapiens uno minor est Jove, dives,
+- Sapiens uno minor est Jove, dives,

-Liber, honoratus, pulcher, rex denique regum
+Liber, honoratus, pulcher, rex denique regum.

-[The wise man is only a little less than Jove, rich,
+[The wise man is only a little less than Jove, rich, free, honored, handsome, and, lastly, king of kings.]

 Who speaks thus?
 The ancient serpent who took on the form of a poet and began anew to lead men astray by praising to them the beauty of the fruits of the tree of knowledge.
 If it were a question of Horace only, one could refuse to listen to him: polla pseudontai hoi aoidoi (the poets lie a great deal).
 But Horace only repeated what the philosophers constantly proclaim, the philosophers who know perfectly well that there is not a grain of truth in these statements.
 The wise man is not at all beautiful or free and he is not the king of kings.
 He is enchained, ugly the least of slaves, and stands in all things not only behind Jupiter but behind the most miserable of mortals.